IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Introduction

 The past decade has witnessed proliferate applications of DNNs in almost every sector of business.
 Building a high-performance DNN requires significant data collection and labeling effort, computing resources, and expert knowledge.
 These painstakingly trained models are alluring targets of piracy and misappropriation.
 When a trained DNN is directly distributed to the end users, the internal structure and parameters of the deployed model can be easily duplicated by rival adversaries or dishonest consumers with full access to the model.
 Even if the trained model is deployed on the cloud to remote endpoint users for online inference through application program interface (API), recent studies~\cite{tramer2016stealing,orekondy2019knockoff,kariyappa2021maze,rakin2022deepsteal,sanyal2022towards} demonstrated that a surrogate model can be trained to achieve comparable performance as the source model at a substantially reduced cost than designing the model from scratch.

 In view of the rampant DNN intellectual property (IP) theft, various protection methods have been proposed in recent years.
 The approaches can be categorized into passive and active protection methods.
-Passive protection methods, such as watermarking~\cite{uchida2017embedding,le2020adversarial,adi2018turning,szyller2021dawn,chen2019deepmarks,wang2021riga,namba2019robust} and fingerprinting~\cite{jia2021proof,cao2021ipguard,li2021modeldiff,zheng2022dnn}, aim at detecting the ownership of the deployed DNN upon IP infringement, whereas active protection methods, such as~\cite{chakraborty2020hardware,pyone2020training,fan2021deepipr,lin2020chaotic,xue2023ssat}, aim at preventing IP violation proactively.
-The latter limits unauthorized users without a valid key from accessing the full utility of the deployed model by multi-task optimization.
-Constrained by multiple optimization objectives, these optimization techniques mainly alter the decision boundaries of the last and/or penultimate layers.
-As the feature distribution in the shallow layers remains almost identical for both authorized and unauthorized samples, they can be easily exploited for successful fine-tuning attacks.
+Passive protection methods, such as watermarking~\cite{uchida2017embedding,le2020adversarial,adi2018turning,szyller2021dawn,chen2019deepmarks,wang2021riga,namba2019robust} and fingerprinting~\cite{jia2021proof,cao2021ipguard,li2021modeldiff,zheng2022dnn}, aim at detecting the ownership of the deployed DNN upon IP infringement, whereas active protection methods~\cite{chakraborty2020hardware,pyone2020training,fan2021deepipr,lin2020chaotic,xue2023ssat,zhou2023nnsplitter,li2024securenet} aim at preventing IP violation proactively.
+This work mainly focuses on active protection which safeguards the target model by locking its functionality to unauthorized usage.
+That is, the protected model performs normally without substantially degraded inference performance only when the correct key is present.

+Research on active protection methods are in the nascent state of development.
+Existing active protection solutions face notable challenges, including dependence on hardware~\cite{chakraborty2020hardware,zhou2023nnsplitter}, low fidelity~\cite{pyone2020training}, and limited robustness~\cite{xue2023ssat,pyone2020training,fan2021deepipr,zhang2020passport}.
+Notably, some approaches~\cite{xue2023ssat,li2024securenet,ren2022protecting,tang2020deep} achieve active protection through multi-task optimization, aiming for the model to perform well only on authorized samples.
+However, these techniques mainly alter the decision boundaries of the last and/or penultimate layers.
+Consequently, the feature distribution in the shallow layers remains almost identical for both authorized and unauthorized samples, making the protected model susceptible to fine-tuning attacks.